jenpetsmit/tk_wiki/wiki.md

 ![SRA End User Access Costs](images/wiki/datadownloadcosts.png)

-For more information on the Cloud, see [SRA in the Cloud](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/) on the NCBI website and [Install Toolkit in the Cloud](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).
+For more information on the Cloud, see [SRA in the Cloud](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/) on the NCBI website and [Install Toolkit in the Cloud](01.-Downloading-SRA-Toolkit.md).

 # Things to Know Prior to Using Toolkit
-**1. Command Line Terminal?**
+**1. Command Line Terminal**
 The internet has many resources for learning to use a Command Line terminal.

 **2. Do you know what your “current working directory”** is?